Human Factors – Introduction

 - Eigenes Training für die Medizin, Infos hier

 Human factors training, which is mandatory in aviation, aims to address the findings that contribute to the understanding of human errors among the people involved at all operational levels.
 In this way, indirect and direct causes and consequences of human errors are identified at the same time, thus enabling safer and more effective work performance.
 The 12 biggest human hazards (Dirty Dozen) that cause faulty work execution and other causes of Human Errors can be found in the following post.

-The goal is to make employees aware of all kind of errors, in order to prevent major errors by reducing minor ones (iceberg model).
+The goal is therefore to make employees aware of less obvious errors as well, in order to prevent major errors by reducing minor ones (iceberg model).
 This requires, on the one hand, raising employee awareness and, above all, establishing a company organization that:

 - takes into account human performance, capabilities and limitations,